 Here is what a properly annotated invoice should look like (this was done with Snagit).

 The image above is from Google, it is not from a past client 🙂 Also, I made up the ASIN and the date on this receipt would most likely not fly with Amazon (well over 365 days old)

 2. Include invoices as attachments AND URLs.

-Amazon has one gigantic flaw in regards to their "Appeal Decision" submission form: THEY DON'T HAVE A WAY TO ATTACH INVOICES!!!
+Until 2019, Amazon had one gigantic flaw in regards to their "Appeal Decision" submission form: THEY DIDN'T HAVE A WAY TO ATTACH INVOICES!!!

 Crazy right?
 They asked for invoices and receipts, but didn't give us a way to upload them.